LegendarySHT/MAIR/README.md

     ```shell
     git clone https://github.com/Camsyn/XSan.git /path/to/xsan
     ```
+    > Note that the above command will only clone the main branch of the XSan project.
+If you want to clone the development branch, you need to switch to the `dev-xsan` branch by executing the following command.
+    > ```shell
+    > cd /path/to/xsan; git checkout dev-xsan
+    > ```
 2. Build XSan.
     - Debug mode: use to develop and debug the project.
     ```shell